 - What does theatre bring to your community?

 These celebrations are also great opportunities to connect with elected officials and other arts advocates in your community.
-Visit our Advocacy Toolkit for resources and ideas.
+Visit our Advocacy Tools & Resources page for ideas.
+Our Engagement Toolkit has some social media tips to help you get started.

 As well, there are plenty of ways to take the celebration into your theatre!
 Some companies read the messages from the stage or post them in the lobby.
 You could also offer special events such as artist talks or backstage tours, or link your ongoing engagement events to the occasion.